az0mb13/az0mb13/README.md

 <img align="right" alt="Hekkin" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />

 - 🔭 I’m currently working on: <img src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="50" height="50" />
-  * Androzer (<a href="https://github.com/az0mb13/Androzer">az0mb13/Androzer</a>) - A tool to automate my Android pentesting needs using Drozer, then prepare an easy-to-understand final report to help further analyze the findings.
+  * Androzer (<a href="https://github.com/az0mb13/Androzer">az0mb13/Androzer</a>) - A tool to automate my Android pentesting needs using Drozer that generates an easy-to-understand final report to help further analyze the findings.
   * A Slackbot that monitors the organization and all its channels for any password/API keys/secrets leaks and alerts the admin.
   * A Subdomain monitoring script in python and mongo that actively and passively monitors a domain for new added/remoevd subdomains and can be controlled using a Slack bot. (<a href="https://github.com/az0mb13/Monitor-X">az0mb13/Androzer</a>az0mb13/Monitor-X)